Benefit to be held for family of fallen DPS trooper

-The family of a fallen DPS trooper who was killed in the line of duty continues to see overwhelming support from fellow Texans, even right here in the Coastal Bend.
+CORPUS CHRISTI, Texas — The family of a fallen Texas Department of Public Safety Trooper, who was killed in the line of duty, continues to see overwhelming support from fellow Texans, even right here in the Coastal Bend.

-It was almost 3 months ago back on March 26th when 38 year old Trooper Chad Walker with DPS was shot as he stopped to help what appeared to be a stranded driver near Mexia.
+It was almost three months ago back on March 26 when 38-year-old Trooper Chad Walker with DPS was shot as he stopped to help what appeared to be a stranded driver near Mexia.

 This weekend, a benefit will be held in Corpus Christi to assist his loved ones that he leaves behind.